-The selected candidate is expected to provide a fit to work certificate (template provided in annex) prior to her/his deployment.
-COVID-19 vaccination (sanitary pass) is highly recommended and would be an asset.
+The selected candidate is expected to provide a fit to work certificate (template provided in annex I) prior to her/his deployment.
+Candidates with pre-existing/chronic illnesses who are at risk of developing serious complications should they contract COVID-19, should thoroughly discuss with their doctor.
+It is recommended that the candidates are fully vaccinated against Covid-19 with the vaccine approved by the World Health Organisation.

-The successful candidate shall follow respectfully and at any time during her/his assignment as observer, the EU Code of Conduct for Election Observer and its Ethical Guidelines, provisions of CEOS relative to Special Advisors as well as the European Commission, EEAS, EU EOM Core Team and Service Provider instructions, in particular security and safety instructions, upon deployment and throughout the EU EOM.
+The successful candidate shall follow respectfully and at any time during her/his assignment as Observer, the EU Code of Conduct for Election Observer, and its Ethical aspects (see chapter 6 below), provisions of CEOS relative to Special Advisors as well as the European Commission, EEAS, EU EOM Core Team (CT) and Service Provider (SP) instructions, in particular security and safety instructions, upon deployment and throughout the EU EOM.

-Due to both security and reputational risks, DCO and other EU EOM members are not allowed to stay in the country for personal reasons outside their deployment period.
-Service Provider is instructed not to modify travel tickets.
+Due to both security and reputational risks, the DCO and other EU EOM members are not allowed to stay in the country for personal reasons outside their deployment period.
+The Service Provider is instructed not to modify travel tickets.